CELEBRATING & EXPLORING AFRICAN ART, CULTURE & DESIGN - PAST & PRESENT

 Her last substantial architectural project was for the GE Africa innovation Centre.
 It included digital exhibition curation and extensive industrial design and commissioning.

-She continues to lecture, write and mentor in culture, social entreprenurialism, socio-politics and innovation.
-She serves as a board memebter of Business Arts South Africa.
+She continues to lecture, write and mentor in culture, social entrepreneurialism, socio-politics and innovation.
+She serves as a board memeber of Business and Arts South Africa.

 William Kentridge – A Grand Procession over Four Decades.

 From the gentility of the bourgeois boudoir and boardroom to the Real-politik “on the ground”.
 That has been the four-decade long journey of South Africa’s most significant and globally capped visual artist, William Kentridge.
 And while so much of the focus of the dual retrospective exhibitions, “Why Should I Hesitate: Putting Drawings to Work,”and “Why Should I Hesitate: Sculpture”, which opened in Cape Town at the Zeitz MOCAA and Norval Foundation this past weekend, has been on art as art-making process, it is in the searing social commentary, and its artistic formulation, that Kentridge’s genius lies.
 Significantly, it was born from the fertile soils of Apartheid South Africa.
 Kathy Berman takes a step back in time